Wild Edible Plants: The 13 Best Ones ANYONE Can Find

 9. Violets

-A common headache cure is to apply a warm towel soaked with violet tea to the back of the neck.
+A common headache cure is to soak violet on a towel and apply to the back of the neck.

 ↓ How to Eat Violets